 Whether cost-effectiveness analysis, risk-risk analysis, and other "cost-benefit cousins" should replace more traditional approaches to making decisions about human health, safety, and the environment.

-of policy as an incremental and basically pragmatic process of “muddling through.”
+A half century ago, political scientist Charles Lindblom famously described the setting and implementationof policy as an incremental and basically pragmatic process of “muddling through.”
 In contrast, academics and regulatory overseers at the Office of Management and Budget often favor policymaking approaches that aspire to achieve comprehensive rationality.
 Such synoptic approaches typically fit available empirical data regarding anticipated policy consequences into a formal decision rubric that generates an “optimal” outcome.
-The most well-known and controversial of such synoptic decisionmaking paradigms is economic cost-benefit analysis, which seeks to translate all expected consequences of policies into monetary equivalent values so that society can decide whether environmental, health, and safety regulations are “worth” their costs (See CPR Perspective on Cost-Benefit Analysis for more detail).
+The most well-known and controversial of such synoptic decisionmaking paradigms is economic cost-benefit analysis, which seeks to translate all expected consequences of policies into monetary equivalent values so that society can decide whether environmental, health, and safety regulations are “worth” their costs.
 Closely allied with cost-benefit analysis are a cluster of decisionmaking techniques that also seek to assess policies through formal quantitative assessment.
 They go by such names as “cost-effectiveness analysis,” “risk-risk analysis,” “risk tradeoff analysis,” and “health-health analysis.”
 At their heart is the idea that tradeoffs are inevitable in environmental, health, and safety planning and that society ought to take account of such tradeoffs directly, in order to ensure that regulations deploy resources in a socially valuable manner.

 This is a perfectly sensible sounding proposition.
 It is also one that, on close inspection, turns out to have more than a few devils lurking in its details.